-The most difficult component of an employment background check is obtaining previous employment verification and to a lesser degree academic verifications.
-While most employers respond to our request in a professional and quick time-frame, there are also those that don't.
-Mergers and acquisitions can find that the HR records no longer exist.
+The most challenging component of an employment background check is obtaining previous employment verification and to a lesser degree, academic verifications.
+While most employers respond to our request in a professional and quick time-frame, some don't.
+Mergers and acquisitions can find that HR records no longer exist.

 Frequently some employers and educational institutions have off-loaded their records to third-party providers such as The National Student Clearing House or The Work Number.
-If an employer or schools records are now stored with either of these providers they in turn charge us a fee to obtain their records.
-These fee's, if any, are directly added to the cost of the search with no additional mark-up from HireSafe.
+If an employer or school store their files with either of these providers, they, in turn, charge us a fee to obtain their records.
+These fees, if any, are directly added to the cost of the search with no additional mark-up from HireSafe.

 Verification Protocol Definitions